-Taxi Violence have travelled a long and independent road to proving themselves as one of the best live acts in South Africa.
-Their sound can be described as blues-infused retro rock, with a pinch of sleaze and bourbon.
+Taxi Violence have traveled a long and independent road to proving themselves as one of the best live rock bands in South Africa.
+Their sound can be described as alternative retro rock, with a pinch of sleaze and bourbon.

 - Voted ‘Best Live Act of 2007’ by Media24.com

 - Untie Yourself reached number four on 5FM’s Top 40 in 2007

 - Untie Yourself was voted GQ Magazine’s ‘Album Of The Month’ in January 2007